jlyonsmith/shovel/README.md

 ## Overview

-Sshovel has the following key features:
+Shovel has the following key features:

 - Bootstraps itself on a remote system, installing Node.js and itself as needed
 - Cross platform (macOS/Linux) by leveraging NodeJS's inherent cross platform capabilities